Loved a recipe? Have a question? Please share a comment. 🙂

 I also use 2 whole tablespoons of baking powder in this recipe.
 A couple of times folks have asked me if that is a typo and the answer is nope, that’s just right!
 These pancakes are unbelievably fluffy and tender thanks to the rising power of the eggs and baking powder.

-Here’s a quick look at what you’ll need to make this recipe.
+Here’s a quick look at what you’ll need to make this recipe along with my notes.
 Be sure to scroll down to the recipe card for specific amounts.

 - All-purpose flour – Substituting other types of flour can change how light and fluffy the pancakes are.